 Soft delete on by default

-By the end of 2020, the soft-delete will be on by default for all key vaults, both new and pre-existing.
+Soft-delete is required to be enabled for all key vaults, both new and pre-existing.
+Over the next few months the ability to opt out of soft delete will be deprecated.
 For full details on this potentially breaking change, as well as steps to find affected key vaults and update them beforehand, see the article Soft-delete will be enabled on all key vaults.

 Azure TLS certificate changes